1031 Exchange FAQs

 Form 8824 needs to be completed as part of your annual Federal return.
 Remember, you cannot file your tax return for the year of your exchange until you have completed your exchange.

 If I purchase a DST do I have to stay in it for the entire holding period?

-If an investor decides to sell his interest the investment is usually first offered it to the other investors.
-Whoever the Purchaser is, the Lender must approve the transfer.
-When a transfer is triggered by the death of the owner in normal estate planning Lenders always permit heirs to inherit.
+If an investor decides to sell his interest in property, the investment is usually first offered to the other investors.
+There is no need for lender approval.
+The purchaser must adhere to Reg D requirements and be an “Accredited Investor “.
+When a transfer is triggered by the death of the owner in normal estate planning, lenders always permit heirs to inherit.

 What are my chances of being audited?

 Currently, The IRS audits approximately 1% of all returns.
 The Qualified Intermediaries who must respond to audits do not see the 1031 exchange as causing the audit.

 Form 8824 will ask you the date you sold your relinquished property, and the date that you identified and acquired your replacement property.
 There is a Section for the exchanger to detail his/her recognized gain or loss and determine his new basis, a Section for Related Party Exchanges, and a Section 1043 Conflict of Interest Sales pertaining to certain officers or employees of the executive federal government branch or judicial officers of the federal government.